datagovuk/dgu-vagrant-puppet/README.md

 * 8 cores
 * 200GB disc

-We've done little testing or optimising, so you may well get away with a lot less.
+We've not needed to make it work on a lesser machine, but no doubt it could.

-For single-user testing, you can run it in less. e.g. we run it on dev VMs with 8 GB RAM.
+For single-user testing, you can certainly run it in less. e.g. we run it on dev VMs with 8 GB RAM.

 ## 1. Machine preparation & CKAN install